roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-11 ****** bysadkins116© Alex, Cindy and Susan moaned, as all the hard work seemed to be for nothing.
+Alex, Cindy and Susan moaned, as all the hard work seemed to be for nothing.
 All three of them were exhausted from forcing Julie to orgasm.
 Now, just when it seemed they had brought her back she returned to her slave self.

  "Mom, you have control, you are not a slave, and you control your body and mind.
 You have been brainwashed by those evil twins.
 You don't want me to take you; it's the programming that's talking."